 Designed by a Robert Trent Jones Sr. and opened in 1966, Spyglass is the toughest course in the AT&T rota with 6, 8, and 16 among the hardest par fours on tour.
 The first five holes play through seaside dunes before the course turns inland into the tall pines of Del Monte Forest where small, elevated greens provide quite a challenge for both the pros and amateurs.

 Poppy Hills Golf Course

 The Crosby really took a hit when it had to replace Cypress with Poppy where a combination of narrow doglegs and large, severely undulating greens meant long rounds and high scores.
 Said Tom Watson before the first year: “We’ll spend forever on the greens looking over our third, fourth, and fifth putts.”
-But after a top-to-bottom renovation by original architect Robert Trent Jones II two years ago, the course is very much improved with wide-open fairways and more gentle—but still thought-provoking—greens.
+But after a top-to-bottom renovation by original architect Robert Trent Jones II, the course is very much improved with wide-open fairways and more gentle—but still thought-provoking—greens.